-9. Smoking During Depositions Prohibited
+9. Smoking During Depositions Prohibited [Reserved for Future Use]

 Unless all persons present otherwise agree, smoking is prohibited in the room in which a deposition is being taken.

 10. Actions and Witnesses Exempted from Provisions of Fed.
 R. Civ.
 P. 26(a)(2)(B)